 - Soy sauce.

-How to make a tempura dipping sauce
+How to make a tempura sauce

-Combine the dashi powder with water in a small saucepan and bring it to a simmer.
+Make dashi stock: Combine the dashi powder with water in a small saucepan and bring it to a simmer.
 If using tap water, this should take about 3 minutes.
 If you pre-boil the water, it’ll take around 60 seconds.

-Add the mirin, rice wine, and soy sauce and bring it to a simmer.
+Combine: Add the mirin, rice wine, and soy sauce and bring it to a simmer.
 Once simmering, remove the sauce from the heat and let it sit, covered, for 30 minutes.
 This will allow it to thicken beautifully.